julio-cernadas/interview_prep/algorithms/algorithms.md

 ### **Base & Recursive Case**

 When you write a recursive function, you have to tell it when to stop recursing.
-That’s why *every recursive function has two parts: the base case, and the recursive case.* The recursive case is when the function calls itself.
-The base case is when the function doesn’t call itself again ... so it doesn’t go into an infinite loop.
+That’s why *every recursive function has two parts: the base case, and the recursive case.* The base case is when the function doesn’t call itself again... so it doesn’t go into an infinite loop.
+The recursive case is when the function calls itself.

 ### The Call Stack